samiuljoy/samiuljoy.github.io/theology/quran.md

 > \[15\] and created Jann(father of the Jinn) from a smokeless flame of fire.
 > \[16\] So, (O mankind and Jinn), which of the bounties of your Lord will you deny?

- **Note:** Information here were taken from the introductory section of the Quran Sharif book .hr
+ **Note:** Information here were taken from the introductory section of the Quran Sharif book which was translated by Hafiz Munir Uddin.
+The original copy can be found [here](https://www.alquranacademylondon.org.uk/our-publications/?orderby=popularity)
+.hr

 ----------------main